mgrman/BlazorWith3d/README.md

 ### Prio 0 (improve generic packages)

+SetController method seems to be needed in Unity?

 Rest API using memory pack/ json
  - using an interface create a rest api
    - using auth and from* attributes and respecting them